Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 # Just-in-Time User Provisioning

 Just-in-Time (JIT) User Provisioning is a method to provision users to Asgardeo during federated authentication.
-A service provider (SP) initiates the authentication request, and the user gets redirected to Asgardeo.
+When a service provider (SP) initiates the authentication request, and the user gets redirected to Asgardeo.
 Finally, Asgardeo redirects the user to an external Identity Provider (IdP).
 JIT provisioning gets triggered when Asgardeo receives a positive authentication response from the external identity provider.
 In such a scenario, Asgardeo